just-another-userr/game_scripts/README.md

 # Troubleshooting:

 If the script isn't working or is throwing an error, make sure there are no processes or windows accessing the Base Game Folder and rerun
+You can try to run the following command
+	unlock-file -path C:\users\\$env:username\documents